Walkerqmc/ITDDFT_for_QE/README.md

 run_ITDDFT

    A logical value that will run ITDDFT if .true. and will run standard SCF if .false.
+   The default is .false.

 extensive_ITDDFT

-   A logical value that if it and run_ITDDFT are .true. will super impose electrons among k-points.
+   A logical value.
+If it and run_ITDDFT are .true. electrons will be super imposed among k-points.
+   The default is .false.

 g_dependant_dtau

-   A logical value that if it and run_ITDDFT are .true. will propagate g-vectors that have less kinetic energy with a greater time step.
+   A logical value.
+If it and run_ITDDFT are .true. g-vectors that have less kinetic energy will be propagated with a greater time step.
+   The default is .false.

 dtau

    The time step length is equal to dtau multiplied by the inverse of the maximum g-vector kinetic energy.
 Except when g_dependant_dtau=.true., where The time  step length is less than or equal to dtau multiplied by the inverse of the g-vector kinetic energy.
+   The default is 1

 switch_tr